 The bulletin is accessible via the home page or by clicking here.

-It’s good for us to be open again and to be able to welcome visitors, guests and our parish community across our threshold once more.
-Whilst we may not be open all day as we have been used to, it is good to have the doors opened wide to let people in.
-Our website continues to allow you to cross our threshold – albeit digitally.
-The website is not just about offering information; its about keeping people in touch with the parish community and with one another.
-This unique time of COVID-19 has seen parish boundaries stretched not just across a city but across countries and it has been touching to hear from people across the world linked up to St John’s.
-It is good to be able to welcome so many back to Mass in Church as well as an online community gathered together for prayer.
+The website and Facebook posts are not, though, just about offering information; they are about keeping people in touch with the parish community and with one another.
+This unique time of COVID-19 has seen parish boundaries stretched not just across a city but across countries and it has been encouraging to hear from people across the world linked up to St John’s still.
+It will be good to welcome people back to Mass across the Season of Advent and our celebration of the birth of Jesus this Christmas.

 Do come and visit.
-You’ll find the opening times of the church on the weekly newsletter and as things change week by week nationally, you’ll find we are able to open up just a little more each week to welcome you here in the centre of Bath.
-If you are in town and can pop into church then I look forward to bumping into you sometime soon.
+You’ll find the opening times of the church on the weekly newsletter and whilst they may be limited, the Church does offer you the chance to come into the presence of God and know that he is near.
+As things change week by week nationally, you’ll find we are open to enable you to find something of God’s peace and presence in this beautiful place.
+If you are in town and can pop into Church then I look forward to bumping into you sometime soon.

-May God watch over each and every one of us, and remind us – always – that he is near.
+May the God who seeks to come into our lives watch over each and every one of us, and remind us – always – that he is near.